dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - In the previous case the current value for saturation region is different
 - The difference between two adjacent curve appeared to be constant

-  ### L2 Drain current vs gate voltage for long and short channel device
+  ### Lecture 2:-Drain current vs gate voltage for long and short channel device
 <img width="1248" height="538" alt="image" src="https://github.com/user-attachments/assets/a6ece7e4-b229-4eb5-888e-cdcee4f04586" />

 - Let us now compare the results obtained from the two simulations we performed to analyze the differences in device behavior.